What can we learn from the conformal noninvariance of the Klein-Gordon equation?: Revisiting the conformal invariance of Maxwell's equations

 A couple of interesting remarks are in order.
-The first interesting remark that can be made here, which comes from our previous observation, is that, in contrast to mass, to which a matter wave is associated, electric charge has no pure ``charge wave" associated to it.
+The first is that, in contrast to mass, to which a matter wave is associated, electric charge has no pure ``charge wave" associated to it.
 This can thus be viewed as the reason behind the conformal invariance of charge.
-The second remark that should be made here is that Eq.\,(\ref{Maxwell}) remains conformally invariant if one includes the mass term $m^2A_\mu A^\mu$.
+The second remark is that Eq.\,(\ref{Maxwell}) remains conformally invariant if one includes the mass term $m^2A_\mu A^\mu$.
 That this is the case can immediately be verified by recalling that $\tilde{m}=m/\Omega$ and $\tilde{A}^\mu=\tilde{g}^{\mu\nu}\tilde{A}_\nu=A^\mu/\Omega^2$.
 This indicates that the conformal invariance of Maxwell's equations is not due to the fact that they describe massless particles, but due to the conformal invariance of the vector potential $A_\mu$ and to the fact that the latter couples to gravity in just the ``right" way to guarantee conformal invariance.
-We shall come back to this observation below.
-Suffice it to say here that one should distinguish between scale invariance and Weyl conformal invariance \cite{ScaleVsConformal,PLB}.
-Indeed, for it to hold, scale invariance does require the absence of any mass scale in the equations, whereas Weyl conformal invariance is not affected by the presence of mass when the transformation of the latter is correctly taken into account.

-It should be noted here, as already alluded to above, that the appearance of the Ricci tensor in Eq.\,(\ref{Maxwell}) is actually what hints for a possible link between the conformal invariance of the latter equation and the conformal invariance of the non-minimally coupled KGE (\ref{KG6}).
-The necessity of having $\varphi(x)$ coupled to the Ricci scalar in Eq.\,(\ref{KG6}) just as $A_\mu$ is coupled to the Ricci tensor in Eq.\,(\ref{Maxwell}) strongly suggests a possible vector structure for Eq.\,(\ref{KG6}) as well.
-As we shall see in Sec.\,\ref{LinkWithMaxwell}, this is indeed the case.